Darcha

-Darcha also known as Dartse (elevation 3,360 m or 11,020 ft) is a pair of villages (Darcha Sumdo and Darach Dangma) on the Bhaga River in the Lahaul sub-division in the Lahaul and Spiti district in the Indian state of Himachal Pradesh.
+Darcha (elevation 3,360 m or 11,020 ft) is a pair of villages (Darcha Sumdo and Darach Dangma) on the Bhaga River in the Lahaul sub-division in the Lahaul and Spiti district in the Indian state of Himachal Pradesh.
 It is the northernmost permanent settlement in Himachal Pradesh along the Manali-Leh Highway.
 With the opening of the Atal Tunnel, Darcha is likely to see a large influx of tourists as it is now connected to Manali throughout the year.
 The Nimmu–Padam–Darcha road which is being constructed, will improve connectivity of Kargil, Zanskar and Leh District of Ladakh to Darcha.

 Demographics and amenities

 Darcha consists of two adjacent villages, Darcha Sumdo and Darcha Dangma with a total area of 51.3 ha.
 Information on Darcha from the Census of India 2011 is given in the table below.

 Schooling from primary up to senior secondary (Class 1 to 12) is available in the village.
 There is a Primary Health Centre at Darcha.
 Drinking water is available, and the village has power and telephone connections.